viktor1vasilevski/clean-architecture-webapi/README.md

 ## Notes
 1. The solution folder Domian, should be named Domain.
 And also the name of the Class Library from that folder should be named CleanArchitectureWebAPI.Dom**ai**n, not CleanArchitectureWebAPI.Dom**ia**n.

+2. The solution folder Domian, should be named Domain.
+And also the name of the Class Library from that folder should be named CleanArchitectureWebAPI.Dom**ai**n, not CleanArchitectureWebAPI.Dom**ia**n.